Joanna-Reszka/Amazon_Deforestation/README.md

 2)  nr of firespots each month each year [1999-2019] in each state
 3)  information on appearance of El Ninio or La nina and its severity
 4)  additional table with area of each state (km 2) and forested area in 2001 and 2020
+5)  additional data with GDP for Brazilian regions in 1999-2019 (https://www.statista.com/)

 ### Questions